kscout/http-service-chart/README.md

 	for more details.
 - `port` (String): Port [app container image](#app-container-image) listens for HTTP on
-- `ghWebhookSecret` (String): Secret used by the BuildConfig resource and created GitHub webhook to verify requests.
-Never commit this value.

 These keys are optional but useful: